-Equity accounts represent the owners' interest in the assets of a business.
-The owners' interest is the part of assets that is left after all liabilities are paid.
-Therefore equity is sometimes called Net Assets.
+The equity of a business is its value in the books that is attributable to its owners.
+The owners’ interest is the part of assets that is left after all liabilities are paid.
+Therefore, equity is sometimes called net assets.

-Equity accounts may be divided into following important types:
+Equity accounts may be divided into the following important types:

-- Contributed Capital: Contributed capital is the part of capital that directly comes from its owners.
-In case of sole-proprietorship and partnerships, it is the initial capital deposit by owner plus any additional capital deposits during the life of the business.
-In case of Corporations it is the value of Common Stock at par plus additional paid it capital plus any additional stock issuances.
+- Contributed Capital: Contributed capital is the part of the capital that directly comes from its owners.
+In the case of sole-proprietorship and partnerships, it is the initial capital deposit by the owner plus any additional capital deposits during the life of the business.
+In the case of Corporations, it is the value of Common Stock at par plus additional paid it capital plus any additional stock issuances.

 - Expenses: Expenses actually reduce owners’ equity so expenses are technically contra equity accounts.